LLNL/RAJA/docs/sphinx/user_guide/feature/policies.rst

 * ``cuda_exec<STRIDE_SIZE>`` - Map a loop to thread blocks with ``STRIDE_SIZE`` threads.

 The ``cuda_exec`` policy defines a default thread block size of 256 threads, if no argument is provided.

+.. note:: * The following policies are not compatible with RAJA's forall method.

 For better control of mapping blocks and block local threads to loop levels we recommend using the ``RAJA::kernel`` method.
 Mapping blocks and block local threads to a loop level may be accomplished using the following policies: